bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 It’s also worth noting that this documentation is public, and could be read by anyone, including potential hackers.
 This means that there’s no *“security by obscurity”* - the security measures outlined here are based on their inherent strength, not their secrecy.

 ***Please be aware that I cannot be held responsible in any way if your system is compromised.
 This holds true even if the information I’ve shared is incomplete or incorrect.
 Implementing security measures and maintaining the security of your system is a complex task that ultimately lies with you.***

-Please use this information as a starting point and consider consulting with a cybersecurity professional to ensure your system is as secure as it can be.

-But as soon as you want to have a bit more functionality, you will need to do a bit more of reading:

-This repository contains some tutorial with Node-RED specific Tailscale information, to help you get started with this:
-+ How to access Node-RED via Tailscale, without port forwarding (see here).
-+ How to access Node-RED indirectly, via a Tailscale relay connection (see here).
-+ How to setup your tailnet, by installing Tailscale agent on your devices (see here).
-+ How to setup a tunnel (secured with https and LetsEncrypt certificates), for example to allow Google to send speech commands (see here).